socketio/socket.io-website/docs/categories/01-Documentation/how-it-works.md

 While WebSocket is clearly the best way to establish a bidirectional communication, experience has shown that it is not always possible to establish a WebSocket connection, due to corporate proxies, personal firewall, antivirus software...

-From the user perspective, an unsuccessful WebSocket connection can translate in up to at least 10 seconds of waiting for the realtime application to begin exchanging data.
+From the user perspective, an unsuccessful WebSocket connection can translate in up to 10 seconds of waiting for the realtime application to begin exchanging data.
 This **perceptively** hurts user experience.

 To summarize, Engine.IO focuses on reliability and user experience first, marginal potential UX improvements and increased server performance second.